LSEG-API-Samples/Article.RDP.VSCode.RESTClient/README.md

 * Bulks:  deliver substantial payloads, like the end of day pricing data for the whole venue.
 * Streaming: deliver real-time delivery of messages.

 This article is focusing on the Request - Response: RESTful web service delivery method only.

+For more detail regarding Refinitiv Data Platform, please see the [Quick Start](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/quick-start) and [Tutorials](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning) pages.

+### RDP APIs Application Workflow

+Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
+The first step of an application work flow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API's.

+Next, after the application received the Access Token (an authorization token) from RDP Auth Service, all subsequent REST API calls will use this token to get the data.
+The application needs to input Access Token via *Authorization* HTTP request message header as shown below.
+- Header:
+    * Authorization = ```Bearer <RDP Access Token>```

+Please notice *the space* between the ```Bearer``` and ```RDP Access Token``` values.

+Please find more detail regarding RDP APIs workflow in [Introduction to the Request-Response API page](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning?content=38560&type=learning_material_item).

 ## VSCode REST Client Syntax